 Book direct for discounts www.5va.co.uk/book/

 15 Self-catering apartments in Stroud - ideal for a couple of nights, a few days or longer.
-A great base for your visit.
+Providing a home from home and a great base for your visit.

 Free parking.
 Free wifi.
 A bike store too...

 Housed in a stunning mill between the canal and the river in a beautiful Golden Valley we supply bikes from leading brands to suit all budgets. mtb, gravel, road, hybrid and e-bike versions of all shapes and sizes, to suit you, with accessories fitted to customise your bike and make it ready to ride.

 All of our road and gravel bikes come with a free bike fit.
 Mountain bike suspension is adjusted to your weight including customising the forks.